 - Try keeping a stash of cut up veggies and fruit in the fridge.
 This is a simple way to allow kids to choose their snack and keep it healthy at the same time.

-- Find a formula that works for you.
+- Find a system that works for you.
 One option is allowing kids to choose one item from the fruit and veggie basket and the protein box.
 Another might be having snacks assigned to certain days; Mondays are string cheese and apple days, Tuesdays are for smoothies, Wednesdays are hard boiled eggs and fresh veggies, and so on.
-If your kids know what to expect (and you stick to your plan), the complaining goes away and happy healthy kids enjoy snack time.
+If your kids know what to expect (and you stick to your plan), the complaining goes away and kids enjoy snack time more.

-- Follow a meal plan like the Family Fresh Meal Plan by Super Healthy Kids that gives you a snack option every day.
+- Follow a meal plan like the Family Fresh Meal Plan that gives you a snack option every day.

 Involve Your Kids in The Snack Prep